 The modern kitchen has become a natural gathering space as the popular “open concept” remains a staple of interior design.
 Because it’s a room where many events take place, from workday breakfasts to large-scale entertaining, kitchen lighting is perhaps more important than any other room of the home.
-Not only must there be adequate ambient light, task lighting is key when dealing with sharp knives, boiling water, and other common kitchen jobs.
+Not only must there be adequate ambient light, but task lighting is also key when dealing with sharp knives, boiling water, and other common kitchen jobs.
 We’ll take you through some tips for getting the light just right in the busiest room in the house.

 Often, a kitchen island is rectangular in shape to fit in the kitchen while allowing for easy movement or chairs and stools placed around the block.
 A linear suspension light is the perfect complement for this shape of island, shining even light along the entire length.
 Shown: Talo LED Suspension Light by Artemide